Tearran/wildlands/README.md

 ## Game End

-- The game ends when the Draw Pile is empty.
-- Players count their points.
+- When a player draws the final card from the Draw Pile, that player completes their turn.
-- The player with the highest score wins.
+- The game ends after that turn. score wins.